dotnet/docs/docs/architecture/dapr-for-net-developers/the-world-is-distributed.md

 Note how the same application is decomposed across a set of distributed services.
 Each is self-contained and encapsulates its own code, data, and dependencies.
 Each is deployed in a software container and managed by a container orchestrator.
 Instead of a shared database, each service owns it own datastore.
 Note how some services require a full relational database, but others, a NoSQL datastore.
 The Basket service stores its state in a distributed key-value cache.
 Note how inbound traffic routes through an API Gateway service.
 It's responsible for directing calls to back-end services and enforcing cross-cutting concerns.
 Most importantly, the application takes full advantage of the scalability, availability, and resiliency features found in modern cloud platforms.

-But, while distributed services can provide agility and speed, they present many challenges.
-For example,...
+But, while distributed services can provide agility and speed, they present a different set of challenges.
+Consider the following...

- - How can services directly communicate with each other?
+ - How can distributed services directly communicate with each other?
  - How can they maintain contextual information across a transaction?
  - How can they implement asynchronous messaging?
  - How can they become resilient to failure?